-The hydrostatic (Hammar) lifejacket inflation system has a hydrostatic valve that protects the water sensitive element until the inflator is approximately 10cm underwater; they have a five year expiry date and are ideal where you are regularly soaked by waves or excessive spray.
+Much like automatic lifejackets, hydrostatic lifejackets contain a water sensitive cartridge or bobbin to activate them.
+However, they also have a hydrostatic valve that protects the water sensitive cartridge/bobbin until it is approximately 10cm underwater.
+Making hydrostatic lifejackets ideal for situations where you are regularly soaked by waves or excessive spray.

-If a lifejacket is accidentally inflated during the season, and it does happen, you will want to be able to get it ready for use again straight away, particularly if you are on a long voyage.
-The principle reason that rearming kits are sold is so that you have the ability to rearm your lifejacket if you are, for example, on passage and it inflates for whatever reason so that you are not left without a lifejacket.
+If your lifejacket accidently inflates, you’ll want to be able to get it ready for use again straight away, particularly if you’re away on a long voyage.
+It’s for this reason that rearming kits are sold, so that you can rearm your lifejacket and not be left without one.

-Check the CO2 bottle for corrosion.
-A heavily corroded bottle should be replaced.
-Also check any areas of material that have been in contact with a rough cylinder – the fabric may have been damaged.
-CO2 bottles are not “lifed”, they have a weight marked on the side of them and provided they are free from corrosion and provided they weigh at least as much as the weight marked on them they should be ok.
+Make sure to check the CO2 bottle for corrosion.
+A heavily corroded bottle should always be replaced.
+Also check any material that has been in contact with a rough cylinder, as the fabric could be damaged.
+CO2 bottles are not “lifed” and provided they are free from corrosion and weigh as much as the weight marked on them, they should be ok.

-Annual servicing is a requirement for SOLAS approved lifejackets for professional use and a strong recommendation from authorities worldwide for recreational users.
-The overwhelming advice from the RYA, RNLI and MCA is to get your lifejackets serviced annually by an approved service station.
+The overwhelming advice from the RYA, RNLI and MCA is to service your lifejacket at the manufacturer recommended interval, by an approved service station.

-Recent RNLI lifejacket clinics have found that in excess of 30% of lifejackets brought in for inspection would not have worked in an emergency.
-Those who have their lifejackets serviced according to the manufacturer's instructions, check them at regular intervals, and have a spare rearming kit available should not have serious concerns.
+RNLI lifejacket clinics have found that more than 30% of lifejackets brought in for inspection would not have worked in an emergency.
+However, by following manufacturer's instructions, conducting annual servicing, and having a spare rearming kit, any concerns should be reduced.